visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 wherever in DOE/DOD and elsewhere in the world VisIt_ is used.
 Often the issues users at large encounter and report are relevant to the use of VisIt_ here at LLNL.

+Add notes from email about what developers learn from this work